BodgeMaster/new_dawn_mirror/01 Unlikely Encounter (Annie intro).md

 ```
 Hello, anyone there?
-This is Jack from CryoCorp Outpost 53.
+This is Jack from Cryo Facility 53.
 I got woken up from cryogenic sleep and am stuck down here.
 Please respond or send help.

 Type reply: █
 ```